 John Fluevog: John Fluevog is a Canadian shoe brand best known for creating some of the most unique shoes you will ever see in your life.
 The designs are colorful and loud and the quality is hard to beat, pop in to see these interesting designs for yourself.

-Love, Adorned: If you’re shopping in New York City for jewelry, swing by Love, Adorned, a charming boutique selling vintage and designer jewelry in a perfectly-curated light-soaked shop.
+Love, Adorned: If you’re jewelry shopping in New York City, swing by Love, Adorned, a charming boutique selling vintage and designer jewelry in a perfectly-curated light-soaked shop.

 Everlane: The Everlane brand has grown like wildfire and their store in Manhattan is one of the first brick-and-mortar locations, worth a visit alone.
 You can stock up on quality basic pieces without breaking the bank.

-Bleeker Street is home to some of the most interesting boutique stores in New York City, not to mention the great food options in the area.
+Bleeker Street is home to some of the most interesting boutique stores in New York City.
 You’ll find vintage stores, bookshops, cafes, pop up stores and a few big names.
-Make sure to visit the flagship Magnolia Bakery while you’re touring this popular shopping street in NYC.
+Make sure to visit the flagship Magnolia Bakery while you’re exploring this popular NYC shopping area.

 Stores to check out on Bleeker Street: